dottedt/carmen-demo-app/README.md

 end
 ```

-And that's basically it.
-This is obviously a very simple example, but it can
-serve as the foundation of a variety of more involved interactions.
+And that's a simple example, that can serve as the foundation of a variety of more involved interactions.

+As an example of how to extend carmen-rails further, here are instructions on how to implement select menus for cities.
+In my case, if the address is in China, then I want users to select a city from a list, otherwise they should type it in manually.

+City data generally does not come built in to Carmen, so we find and add it ourselves.
+The structural data goes in the `lib/carmen` directory.